-> Visit Aruba in January for the largest cultural event of the year, Aruba Carnival.
+Visit Aruba in January for the largest cultural event of the year, Aruba Carnival.
 This event dates all the way back to 1954 when parades where a lot smaller, but just as much fun as they are today, more than 62 years later.
-Other can’t-miss cultural happenings are: the Dande Festival, the weekly Bon Bini Festival, and the Carubbian Festival.
+Other can’t-miss cultural happenings are: the Dande Festival, and the weekly Bon Bini Festival.

 If you are in Aruba during the month of March, be sure to celebrate our National Anthem and Flag Day with us on 18 March.
 The events held on this day, really give visitors an insight of the local customs and delicious local cuisine!